-Androgenic alopecia is the most common form of hair loss, affecting both men and women.1 Hair loss increases with age, affecting 30% of men by the age of 30 and 50% by the age of 50.2 PRP hair treatment is safe and effective3 which takes advantage of growth factors and cytokines contained in platelet-rich plasma to increase hair density and quality by stimulating hair follicles and improving blood supply to the scalp.
+Androgenic alopecia is the most common form of hair loss, affecting both men and women.1 Hair loss increases with age, affecting 30% of men by the age of 30 and 50% by the age of 50.2 PRP hair treatment is safe and effective3 and takes advantage of growth factors and cytokines contained in platelet-rich plasma to increase hair density and quality by stimulating hair follicles and improving blood supply to the scalp.
 The past ten years has seen a tremendous increase in the number of published studies on the use of PRP hair treatments for androgenic alopecia, with most studies showing a positive benefit.

 What does the evidence say about PRP Hair treatments?

 One recent review from the Journal of Cosmetic Dermatology looked at six studies involving 177 patients.4 They demonstrated a significant overall increase in the number of hairs of 17.90 per cm² as well as an increase in hair thickness cross section.4 Another review of 12 studies showed that in all but two, there was significant benefit from PRP injections.
 In the two studies which did not show benefit, there were only 1 or 2 treatments, and in one study, the PRP was not activated prior to injection.5

 The number and frequency of PRP hair treatments seems to be important.
 Most studies seem to show that monthly injections for 3-4 sessions are important, whereas waiting longer than one month between injections is not as beneficial.
 A study published by the American Society for Dermatologic Surgery recently looked at 40 patients: 20 patients received a total of 4 PRP hair injection treatments – once a month for 3 months, followed by a booster 3 months later; the other 20 patients received two total treatments, with 3 months separation between sessions.6